HOME, PAPERS, TALKS, BIOGRAPHICAL, PERSONAL, RECOMMENDATIONS, MUSINGS, FAQ

 Affiliate Networks

-There are three major affiliate networks, each of which supports a different set of merchants.
+There are several major affiliate networks, each of which supports a different set of merchants.
 You can join multiple networks.
 To be effective, the merchants you promote should be related to the content of your site, and they should be merchants you trust.
 Remember, you are recommending these sites and mechants.
 If you wouldn't use them yourself, don't recommend them to others.
 On several occasions I have dropped merchants from my site when I found the quality of service dropped to a point that I was no longer willing to use the services of the company myself.
-The three major affiliate networks are:
+The major affiliate networks are:

-Search engine listings
+Search engine optimation tools